Costeer/101st-Wiki/content/Resources/Deployments/How to Tallies.md

 ### Basics
 - Use a [[00 Default|template]]
 - take notes on the deployment you can also record the deployment but remember to let everyone now that you are doing that
+- write it in a note taking app and not in the channel itself

 ### Suggestions on how to Write the Tallie
 - Prioritize the things you write down